View Document Text

 Regular portfolio monitoring

-BWCM evaluates the current investments of each client with respect to their risk tolerance
+BWCM evaluates the current investments of each client with respect to their risk

-conversation and experience with the client.
+methods such as conversation and experience with the client.

 BWCM seeks to provide that investment decisions are made in accordance with the